-There are several points that have the potential to affect hydrogeologic conditions and water supply in the SMVMA, including: 1) the intra-basin transfer of water from the SMVMA to the NMMA, 2) drought conditions and the associated groundwater level decline in the SMVMA extending into 2016, and 3) existing ground and surface water quality degradation in numerous portions of the SMVMA.
-An additional point regards the ongoing assessment of hydrogeologic and water supply conditions, specifically the expansion of water resource assessment to include evaluation of basin safe yield, and expansion of the monitoring program for the SMVMA to provide additional needed data.
+There are several points that have the potential to affect hydrogeologic conditions and water supply in the SMVMA, including: 1) groundwater level decline in the SMVMA, such as from recurring drought, 2) ground and surface water quality degradation in portions of the SMVMA, and 3) the intra-basin transfer of water from the SMVMA to the NMMA.
+An additional point regards the ongoing assessment of hydrogeologic and water supply conditions, specifically the expansion of water resource assessment to include evaluation of basin safe yield and continued expansion of the monitoring program for the SMVMA to provide additional needed data.
 To address these points, several recommendations are made herein.